Penalized Principal Component Analysis Using Smoothing: Methods

-We employ the unified framework of \cite{Nesterov2005} to smooth the objective function in eq.~\eqref{eq:pep}.
-In general, \cite{Nesterov2005} considers the smoothing of a piecewise affine and convex function $f:\R^q \rightarrow \R$, where $q \in \N$.
-As noted in \cite{Nesterov2005}, piecewise affine functions can be written as
+We employ the unified framework of \cite{Chen1995, Nesterov2005, Trendafilov2021} to smooth the objective function in eq.~\eqref{eq:pep}.
+We consider the smoothing of a piecewise affine and convex function $f:\R^q \rightarrow \R$, where $q \in \N$.
+As noted in \cite{Chen1995, Nesterov2005, Trendafilov2021}, piecewise affine functions can be written as

 where $z \in \R^q$ and $[z,1] \in \R^{q+1}$ denotes the concatenation of $z$ and the scalar $1$.
 The function in eq.~\eqref{eq:pwa} is called piecewise affine as it is composed of $k \in \N$ linear pieces, parameterized by the rows of $A \in \R^{k \times (q+1)}$.
 To be precise, each row in $A$ contains the coefficients of one of the $k$ linear pieces, with the constant coefficients being in column $q+1$.